Autologous cell therapies

 AUTOLOGOUS CELL THERAPIES – THE BODY´S OWN HEALING IMPULSE

 Autologous cell therapies use exactly these processes of the natural healing cascade – the body´s complex response to an injury.
-They contain growth factors, antiinflammatory cytokines or stem cells in concentrated form, for example.
-After injection to the defect, they assist the body in a natural way to heal the injured tissue.
+They contain growth factors, anti-inflammatory cytokines, exosomes or stem cells in concentrated form, for example.
+After injection to the defect, they assist the body in a natural way with their regenerative and healing properties.

 PLATELET-RICH PLASMA: NOT ALL PRP IS THE SAME